hugochougt/old-blog/_posts/2013-10-27-summary-of-ted-talk-why-you-will-fail-to-have-a-great-career-by-larry-smith.markdown

 ---
 layout: post
-title: "整理和总结 TED Talk: Why you will fail to have a great career (by Larry Smith)"
+title: "TED Talk: Why you will fail to have a great career"
 date: 2013-10-27 19:30
 comments: true
 categories: